 Virginia Williams, Possip reporter with a background in Elementary Education & Special Education from Raleigh, NC, gives school leaders ideas for tackling COVID this upcoming school year.

-COVID has now been impacting our students, staff and families for three school years!
-Throughout that time, countless messages have been shared with school communities about how to prevent the spread of COVID, what to do after an exposure (what is considered “exposure”?), what to do if you have COVID, what to do if you’re sick and it’s not COVID…and the list goes on and on.
+COVID continues to impact our students, staff, and families!
+Countless messages have been shared with school communities about how to prevent the spread of COVID, what to do after an exposure (what is considered “exposure”?), what to do if you have COVID, what to do if you’re sick and it’s not COVID…and the list goes on and on.

 With the ever-changing COVID landscape, it is just as important as ever to communicate early, often and CLEARLY with families.